 It is also important to recognise the symptoms of a septic miscarriage.
 This occurs when a woman has an infection in her uterus and miscarries.
 It is dangerous for the woman’s health and requires immediate medical care.
 Symptoms include fluid coming from your vagina that smells bad, vaginal bleeding, fever and chills, and cramping and pain in the abdomen.

 Sometimes there are no miscarriage symptoms at all and the shock of miscarriage may only be discovered during a routine scan when no heartbeat is detected.

-Some women also report miscarriage indicators that aren’t necessarily physical, but emotional – such as feeling down (although this could be due to falling hormone levels), or odd feelings of unease, illness, or even a strange taste in the mouth prior to vaginal bleeding actually starting.
+Some women also report miscarriage indicators that aren’t necessarily physical, but emotional – such as feeling down (although this could be due to falling hormone levels), or odd feelings of uneasiness, illness, or even a strange taste in the mouth prior to vaginal bleeding actually starting.

 Possible miscarriage symptoms

-Sometimes there are signs that a miscarriage is close, however, none of these signs means a miscarriage is certain and gives you a chance to prevent a miscarriage if possible.
+Sometimes, there are signs that a miscarriage is close, however, none of these signs means a miscarriage is certain and gives you a chance to prevent a miscarriage if possible.